January 07, 2026

 Sarah Jessica Parker described the Family Stone sequel as "bittersweet" in the wake of Diane Keaton’s passing.

-The 60-year-old actress stepped out for the Golden Eve dinner ahead of the 2026 Golden Globes to receive the Carol Burnett Award on Tuesday (January 6) in Los Angeles.
+On Tuesday, January 6, the 60-year-old graced the Golden Eve dinner with her presence ahead of the 2026 Golden Globes to receive the Carol Burnett Award in Los Angeles.

-A few weeks ago, writer and director of the first movie, Thomas Bezucha, said that the sequel is mostly about Diane‘s character, Sybil, being gone.
-If you recall, Sybil passed away in the first movie.
+A few weeks ago, writer and director of the first movie, Thomas Bezucha, said that the sequel is mostly about Keaton’s character, Sybil, being gone.
+For the unversed, Sybil passed away in the first movie.